Dr Jonny Branney

 - Lindsay, G. and Branney, J., 2002.
 Strategies to improve advice and relaxation for patients with acute myocardial infarction: Some theoretical considerations.
 International Journal of Cardiology, 82 (2), 115-116.

 - Branney, J. and Breen, A., 2015.
 Are there differences in cervical inter-vertebral laxity or translation motion between patients with neck pain and healthy controls?
 In: World Federation of Chiropractic 13th Biennial Congress 13-16 May 2015 Athens, Greece.
-100.
+Journal of Chiropractic Medicine, 2 (14), 100.

 - Branney, J.N. and Breen, A.C., 2014.
 Cervical spine manipulation is associated with increased inter-vertebral motion.
 In: European Chiropractors' Union Convention 29-31 May 2014 Dublin, Ireland.